 Follow us on Twitter

-Updates about weather conditions, potential icy roads and gritting operations are being posted weekdays during the winter period on the official Leeds LCC press office Twitter feed.
+Updates about weather conditions, potential icy roads and gritting operations are being posted weekdays during the winter period on the official Leeds Twitter feed.

-Visit the Where I live section using the link on the top of this page to find out where your nearest grit bin is.
+Your nearst gritting bins can be found by entering your postcode in the find your nearest section of this page.
 Gritting routes have now been added to the Leeds Travel Information website.
-Please see the link to the right of this page and on entry select the gritting routes option in 'Map Icons', the routes covered will then appear on the map.
+Please see the External links section and select the gritting routes option in 'Map Icons', the routes covered will then appear on the map.

 - Extreme weather conditions and icy roads can make driving more difficult especially in winter.
 Being prepared you can help make your journey safer and reduce delays for everyone.